Hospice visiting and wearing a face covering

 For all patients

 For a fixed two–hour period per day – you will be given a two-hour time slot.
 There will be no visiting outside of this time slot.
 The same two people must visit each day.
-The visitors must be form the same household or support bubble.
+The visitors must be from the same household or support bubble.
 There can be no changes.

 Visitors must abide by the following rules: